kohlschuetter/zedk/README.md

 Binaries are provided on the [releases page](https://github.com/kohlschuetter/zedk/releases).

 Unzip the `zedk.zip` to a FAT32-formatted USB-stick.
-Reboot your computer use the Boot-Menu (F12) to select your USB drive.
-Alternatively, change the boot order to prioritize the USB flash drive over all other drives.
+Reboot your computer; use the Boot-Menu (F12) to select your USB drive.
+Alternatively, change the boot order via Setup to prioritize the USB flash drive over all other drives.
 Make sure _Secure Boot_ is disabled.

 Once the UEFI Shell boots, follow the [instructions](src/suite/readme-zedk.txt) on screen.